michael-pagan/BIOF-309-Project/README.md

 #Define a function to grab the desired attributes of the PMIDs from PubMed
 def get_pubmed_data(pmids, attrb_list):

     """Returns full PubMed data records for desired PMIDs in XML format.
 PMIDs can be found online in PubMed and can be accepted individually or as a list.
-Desired data from PMIDs ('attrb_list') can be viewed here: https://github.com/michael-pagan/BIOF-309-Project/blob/master/publications.csv"""
+Desired data from PMIDs ('attrb_list') can be viewed here https://github.com/michael-pagan/BIOF-309-Project/blob/master/PubMed.txt"""

     pubs_list = []
     pmid_number = len(pmids.index)